 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

 Types of Correspondence Clerk

-There were about 7,200 jobs for Correspondence Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 7,200 jobs in the United States for Correspondence Clerk.
 New jobs are being produced at a rate of 2.8% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Correspondence Clerk by 2026.
-There will be an estimated 800 positions for Correspondence Clerk per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.